-- It is used to treat seizures.
+- It is used to treat sleep problems.

-- If your child has an allergy to this drug or any part of this drug.
+- If you have an allergy to nitrazepam or any other part of this drug.

-- If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
-Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.
+- If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
+Tell your doctor about the allergy and what signs you had.

-- Do not give this drug to your child if she is pregnant.
+- If the patient is a child.
+Do not give this drug to a child.

 - This drug may be habit-forming with long-term use.

-- Do not use this drug for longer than you were told by your doctor.
+- Do not take this drug for longer than you were told by your doctor.

-- If your child has been taking this drug on a regular basis and stops taking it all of a sudden, your child may have signs of withdrawal.
-Do not stop giving this drug all of a sudden without calling the doctor.
-Tell the doctor if your child has any bad effects.
+- If you have been taking this drug on a regular basis and you stop it all of a sudden, you may have signs of withdrawal.
+Do not stop taking this drug all of a sudden without calling your doctor.
+Tell your doctor if you have any bad effects.

-- Some people have done certain tasks or actions while they were not fully awake like driving, and making and eating food.
+- Some people have done certain tasks or actions while they were not fully awake like driving, making and eating food, and having sex.
 Most of the time, people do not remember doing these things.
-Tell the doctor if this happens to your child.
+Tell your doctor if this happens to you.

-- Avoid giving your child other drugs and natural products that may slow your child’s actions.
+- Talk with your doctor before you use other drugs and natural products that slow your actions.

 - Use with care in children.
 Talk with the doctor.

-- This drug may cause harm to the unborn baby if your child takes it during pregnancy.
-If your child is pregnant or gets pregnant while taking this drug, call the doctor right away.
+- If you are pregnant or you get pregnant while taking this drug, call your doctor right away.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.